Tuesday, January 31, 2006

 - saying bad words ,wich is not good

-- bring toys when they are not spose (
+- bring toys when they are not spose (supposed) to.

 This one is in Spanish.
 You may wonder why I allow the Spanish.
 For journaling – I want them to just be able to express their thoughts – anything goes.